ansu5555/pdf-viewer-reactjs/README.md

     -   Required: **false**
     -   Description: Defines the navigation bar styles and/or elements.

-        The `previousPageBtn` and the `nextPageBtn` elements should take following properties: `page` for current page number, `pages` for total number of pages, and the callback function `handlePrevClick` for the `previousPageBtn` and `handleNextClick` for the `nextPageBtn`.

-        The `pages` element should take following properties: `page` for current page number, `pages` for total number of pages.
+---

-        The `navigation` element (so the full navigation element) should accept following properties: `page` for current page number, `pages` for total number of pages, and the callback functions `handlePrevClick` and `handleNextClick`.
+The `navigation` element should accept following properties:

+-   `page` for current page number

+-   `pages` for total number of pages

+-   `scale` for zoom

+-   `maxScale` for maximum zoom

+-   `rotationAngle` for rotation

+-   `hideZoom` for hiding zoom

+-   `hideRotation` for hding rotation

+-   `handleNextClick` for next button click

+-   `handlePrevClick` for previous button click

+-   `handleZoomIn` for zoom-in button click

+-   `handleResetZoom` for reset zoom button click

+-   `handleZoomOut` for zoom-out button click

+-   `handleRotateLeft` for left rotation

+-   `handleResetRotation` for reset rotation

+-   `handleRotateRight` for right rotation